 In order to manage complexity in guideline recommendations, we need to support hierarchical nesting of recommendations.
 Each Context, Decision, and Action node in an Activity Graph or a Decision Map may be associated, through an instance of Subguideline, with another recommendation set that we call sub-recommendation.
 The Subguideline instance specifies whether the sub-recommendation should be executed synchronously or asynchronously.
-A synchronous sub-recommendation means that the execution of the parent node is not completed until execution of the sub-recommendation.
+A synchronous sub-recommendation means that the execution of the parent node is not completed until execution of the sub-recommendation is completed.
+Mandatory subtasks, for example, can be encoded as a synchronous sub-recommendation.
 Asynchronous sub-recommendation means that the parent node does not wait for the sub-recommendation to complete its execution.
 Instead, management of is forked off as an independent process.

-A Subguideline instance also has associated references (i.e. instances of Supplemental_Material).
+A Subguideline instance also has associated references (i.e. instances of Supplemental Material).